A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Numerical experiments

 \subsection{Allen--Cahn equation}

-In this section we examine an example similar to the one reported in Reference~\citenum{MMPC22} which describes the Sylvester approach for the computation of the $\varphi$-functions.
+In this section we examine an example similar to the one reported in Reference~\cite{MMPC22}, which describes the Sylvester approach for the computation of the $\varphi$-functions.
 It is the two-dimensional Allen--Cahn phase-field model equation~\cite{FP03} for the concentration $u$

-We set $\epsilon=0.05$, $\beta=7$, $\alpha=0.75$, and we discretize in space with second order centered finite differences, thus obtaining a system in form~\eqref{eq:ODE} with $K$ a matrix with pentadiagonal structure.
+We set $\epsilon=0.05$, $\beta=7$, $\alpha=0.75$, and we discretize in space with second-order centered finite differences, thus obtaining a system in form~\eqref{eq:ODE} with $K$ a matrix with pentadiagonal structure.
 We simulate until final time $T=0.025$.
 Notice that the linear operator $\Delta+\frac{1}{\epsilon^2}$ guarantees a unique solution for the corresponding Sylvester equation, even with homogeneous Neumann boundary conditions.
-As time marching scheme, we employ the third order exponential Runge--Kutta integrator with tableau~(5.9) in Reference~\citenum{HO05}
+As time marching scheme, we employ the third-order exponential Runge--Kutta integrator with reduced tableau